COVID-19-electronic-health-system/.github/.github/pull_request_template.md

-# ⚠️ __IMPORTANT: Please do not create a Pull Request without creating an issue first.__
+# ⚠️ __IMPORTANT: Please do not create a Pull Request without creating an Issue first.__

-All changes need to be discusssed before proceeding.
+All changes need to be discussed before proceeding.
 Failure to do so may result in the pull request being rejected.

 Please be sure to review our [Code of Conduct](https://github.com/COVID-19-electronic-health-system/.github/blob/master/CODE_OF_CONDUCT.md), [Contributing Guidelines](https://github.com/COVID-19-electronic-health-system/.github/blob/master/CONTRIBUTING.md), and [Support documentation](https://github.com/COVID-19-electronic-health-system/.github/blob/master/SUPPORT.md) before submitting a pull request.